 - Passport.
 A copy of your valid passport must be included in the application materials.

-Upon your admission into a Plymouth State graduate program, you’ll receive a confirmation letter.
-This letter must be signed by you, indicating your intention to attend Plymouth State University, and then returned to the College of Graduate Studies.
-Once your confirmation letter is received, the I-20 process may begin.
+Upon your admission into a Plymouth State graduate program, you’ll receive an email with your official acceptance letter attached.
+You must respond to this email indicating your intention to attend Plymouth State University.
+Once you have responded to this email the I-20 process may begin.